siberoloji/siberoloji.github.io/content/en/blog/engineering/ai/2025-01-30-exploring-ai-reasoning-models-for-smart-decisions.md

 ## Introduction

 In the realm of artificial intelligence (AI), reasoning is the cornerstone that transforms raw data into actionable insights.
 Much like humans use logic and experience to navigate complex decisions, AI systems rely on *reasoning models* to analyze information, draw conclusions, and solve problems.
 From diagnosing diseases to powering self-driving cars, reasoning models enable machines to mimic cognitive processes that once seemed uniquely human.
-This blog post explores what reasoning models are, how they work, their applications, and the challenges they face in shaping the future of AI.
+This article explores what reasoning models are, how they work, their applications, and the challenges they face in shaping the future of AI.

 ---